-Sidestepping the boring, obvious stuff like camera, toothbrush, or flashlight…
+(Foregoing the boring, obvious stuff like camera, toothbrush, or flashlight…)

 - Silk Sleep Sheet

-If you aren’t a backpacker, you’re probably wondering what in the hell I am talking about.
-Coming from a comfortable home where I never once fed a bedbug or had to sleep on a sex-stained mattress, I didn’t know what a “sleep sheet” was either, but I can tell you it is my favorite purchase.
+If you aren’t a backpacker, you’re probably wondering what in the world I am talking about.
+Coming from a comfortable home where I never once fed a bedbug or had to sleep on a sex-stained mattress, I didn’t know what a “sleep sheet” was either, but I can tell you it is my favorite piece of travel gear.

 2. Travel Journal

 It doesn’t matter if the last meaningful thing you wrote was in third grade, you need a small notebook.
-Particularly if you travel alone, a journal will keep you from the brink of madness and provide an outlet for your new thoughts.
-You need an efficient way to keep those memories and that hot Italian guy/girl’s email accurate for years to come when you are busy killing the same brain cells the email was recorded on.
+Particularly if you travel alone, a journal will keep you from the brink of madness and provide an outlet for your new thoughts — of which there will be many while on the road.
+You need an efficient way to keep those memories and that hot Italian guy/girl’s email accurate for years to come.

-To make it interesting, I stick ticket stubs, bottle labels, and whatever else inside.
-You can have locals write things in their native script, have friends sign it, and even put some drops of blood inside from your first “motorcycle tattoo” (wreck), which you will probably have in Thailand.
-If you decide to smash and keep an exotic flower, just don’t show the customs guys at the airport or you might be writing a new entry about quarantine.
+To make it interesting, I put ticket stubs, bottle labels, and whatever else inside my journal.
+You can have locals write things in their native script, have friends sign it, and even put some drops of blood inside from your first “motorcycle tattoo” (wreck), which you are most likely to have on some Thai island.
+If you decide to smash and keep an exotic flower, just don’t show the customs guys at the airport or you might be writing a new entry about life in quarantine.

 3. Toilet Paper

-Many, many developing countries still use one hand for eating (usually the right) and the other hand for wiping their bottoms.
-No joke.
-Locals take care of business, wipe with the left, then wash their hand under the little tap (keep in mind there is rarely soap).
-If you wish to “go native” as some backpackers do, then no worries — just please don’t ever try to shake my hand.
+Many cultures still use the right hand for eating and reserve the left “dirty” hand for wiping their bottoms.
+Locals take care of business, wipe with the left, then wash their hand under the little tap — soap is rarely available in public toilets.

 4. Extra Passport Photos